romtsn/android-gold-standard-sentry-example/README.md

 ---

-**This project is a minimal, production-quality example of Sentry Android performance instrumentation for navigation and screen load timing.**
+**This project is a minimal, production-quality example of Sentry Android performance instrumentation for navigation, cold start, and screen load timing.**